intersimone999/pyqtws/README.md

 # Silos
 A python re-implementation of QTWS.

 Silos is a QT webengine program to easily create very basic and lightweight desktop webapps.
-Silos now automatically integrates a set of pre-defined apps.
+Silos integrates a set of pre-defined apps.
 Make a pull request to integrate more apps.

 ## Requirements
 - qt5